-AJ Taylor Electrical were engaged to upgrade the existing lighting system, which mainly comprised halogen and compact fluroescent fittings, with energy efficienct LEDs (Light Emitting Diodes).
+AJ Taylor Electrical were engaged to upgrade the existing lighting system, which mainly comprised halogen and compact fluorescent fittings, with energy efficient LEDs (Light Emitting Diodes).
 In total, over 100 lighting fixtures were replaced, which we estimate will save the school a remarkable £1,338 per year.

 In addition to improving the lighting, BHESCo suggested that the Montessori Place could make big improvements to the thermal efficiency of the property by installing insulating materials.

 Upon BHESCo’s recommendation, Earthwool insulation was installed in the loft up to a uniform depth of 300mm.
 Furthermore, Titan Insulation were engaged to install ‘Springvale Platinum Eco Bonded Bead’ cavity wall insulation for all external walls.

 Delivering greater financial benefit by capitalising on subsidy support mechanisms

 The combination of energy generating and energy efficiency measures that were installed for this project will enable the Montessori Place School to enjoy a significant reduction in their annual energy costs, in addition to achieving a meaningful decrease in their environmental impact.